ministryofjustice/moj_boilerplate/README.md

 This repository is intended to provide a consistent starting point for Ministry of Justice services that are hosted on the gov.uk domain.
 It includes a basic shared layout and assets that are used across multiple projects.

-**NOTE:** This repository is currently only for use in Ruby on Rails projects and requires the [GOV.UK Template](https://github.com/alphagov/govuk_template) and [GOV.UK Frontend Toolkit](https://github.com/alphagov/govuk_frontend_toolkit_gem) gems to be included first.
-See [installation](#installation) section for more detailed instructions.

 ------

 [View Changelog](https://github.com/ministryofjustice/moj_boilerplate/blob/master/changelog.md)

+## Requirements

+The Ruby language (1.9.3+), the build tool [Rake](http://rake.rubyforge.org/) & the dependancy management tool [Bundler](http://bundler.io/)

-## Installation (Ruby Gem)
+## Packaging

-Currently only works with Ruby on Rails.
+At present this generates 5 output formats:

+1. a gem containing a Rails engine
+2. a tarball containing Play Framework templates
+3. a folder containing Mustache templates
+4. a tarball containing Mustache Inheritance templates
+5. a tarball

+### Gem version

+To use it, add this line to your application's Gemfile (change the tag to the version you would like to use):

+    gem 'moj_boilerplate', git: 'https://github.com/ministryofjustice/moj_boilerplate.git', tag: 'v0.1.0'

+And then execute:

+    $ bundle

+You can then use the `moj_template` layout in your app.
+If you need to extend the layout you can use [nested layouts](http://guides.rubyonrails.org/layouts_and_rendering.html#using-nested-layouts).

 **Note: After making changes to sass files within the boilerplate run `rake tmp:clear` in your rails app to clear any existing cached files.**

-### Dependencies

-The MOJ boilerplate requires two gems to be included for it to be able to work correctly.
-You **must** make sure you include the following gems before the `moj_boilerplate`:

-    gem 'govuk_template'
-    gem 'govuk_frontend_toolkit'

-then, include the `moj_boilerplate` gem by pointing to this Github repository and a certain tag.
-For example:

-    gem 'moj_boilerplate', git: 'https://github.com/ministryofjustice/moj_boilerplate.git', tag: 'v0.1.0'

-### Config
+#### Gem Config

 In order for these files to work, you will need to set a number of variables in your application.rb for things like project title, current phase, etc. If you are encountering errors when trying to use the toolkit, make sure the following are set inside your class Application (example values from a current project provided):